scontain-gmbh/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 fsid_device(bool, default false)
     Whether to use device major/minor for fsid.

+fsid_override(bool, default false)
+    Whether to use the Filesytem_id specified in an export definition to override the filesystem ID provided by the underlying filesystem.
+This enables the ability to export multiple directories from the same underlying filesystem.

 resolve_fs_retries(uint32_t, range 1 to 1000, default 10)
     How many times to attempt stat while resolving POSIX filesystems for exports.